allquantor/sc-frontend-challenge/README.md

 1. Rules:

 * You have 4 hours to complete the tasks, be careful with your time, make sure you understand the requirements correctly.
-* Try not to over-optimize, an MVP with good documentation counts more than a single polished component.
+* Try not to over-optimize.
+An MVP with good documentation counts more than a single polished component.